The Teacher Supplies and Classroom Systems I Can’t Do Without

 A kitchen timer that changes color on top.
 I love it but I never have replacement batteries when I need them!

-#2 Wire Paper and Folder trays
+#3 Wire Paper Trays and Turn-in-Bin

 The schoolyear moves a mile a minute, and I get 150 of everything.
 If I don’t put an organizational system in place, it’s going to get messy real fast!
 It’s helpful to have a main system for collecting work.
 I utilize a Turn in bin, or metal paper trays labeled by period.
 Sometimes the “Ticket out the Door” is to hand in their work.
 They can place it directly into the bin on their way out, or if they hand it to me then I make sure to keep each period’s work together.
 I also collect work by table.
 Each table makes a pile in the center and I scoop them up.
+With a designated wire tray for each period, I always have a place to put work until I grade it or hand it back.

-#3 Folders and an Extra Copies Bin
+#4 Folders and an Extra Copies Bin

 I keep each period’s work separate by using different folders.
 I can take a folder or 2, or 5, home to grade and the papers stay smooth and neat.
 Separating work in folders by period makes grading more efficient.
-Grading one period at a time is more manageable than a giant stack.
+Grading one period at a time is more manageable than a giant stack of 150.
 It is easier to enter grades separated by period in the gradebook later on.
 Even better if they are all alphabetized by last name!

 I also like the hanging folders and I use them to sequence and store extra copies of handouts.
-I write the page numbers of handouts on plastic index tabs on the folders.
+I write the science notebook page numbers of handouts on plastic index tabs on the hanging folders.
 Extra copies go in numbered folders in sequential order.
 When we update our Table of Contents, students who were absent can identify a missing assignment and help themselves to the Extra Copies bin.
 If I stand near the Extra Copies bin I can fill the student in on what they need to know from missing class.

-#4 Dry Erase Markers
+#5 Dry Erase Markers

 When I was in grade school the teachers wrote on blackboards.
 Students took the erasers outside and banged the chalk dust out as a reward!
 Nowadays the classrooms have whiteboards and dry erase markers.
 I use dry erase markers to write the agenda, homework, and vocabulary on the board.
 I add announcements, draw examples, and present information on the board as well.
 I use electrical tape on the board because it comes off of the whiteboard amazingly.
 I remove the tape and clean and redo it each year so my whiteboard stays in good shape.
 I find it’s best to wipe down with a microfiber cloth each day and sometimes use the cleaning spray.